-· General Plan Policy Project Consistency should include simultaneous vehicle counts so that more accurate vehicle ratios may be used in modeling ambient noise levels.
-(AI 106) Policies N 10.1 through N 10.4: Mass Transit Not Applicable.
-Policies N 10.1 through N 10.4 provide direction to County staff and decision makers and are not applicable to the proposed Project.
-N 11.1: Check all proposed projects for possible location within railroad noise contours using Not Applicable.
-The Project site is not located near any railroad typical noise contour diagrams.
-(AI 106, 109) line and the Project site is therefore not subject to substantial railroad-related noise.
+General Plan Policy Project Consistency typical noise contour diagrams.
+(AI 106, 109) miles northeast of the nearest railroad line, and the Project site is therefore not subject to substantial railroad-related noise.
 N 11.2: Minimize the noise effect of rail transit (freight and passenger) on residential uses and Not Applicable.
-The Project site is not located near any railroad other sensitive land uses through the land use planning process.
-(AI 106, 109) line and the Project site is therefore not subject to substantial railroad-related noise.
+The Project site is located approximately 3.3 other sensitive land uses through the land use planning process.
+(AI 106, 109) miles northeast of the nearest railroad line, and the Project site is therefore not subject to substantial railroad-related noise.
 N 11.3: Locate light rail and fixed rail routes and design rail stations in areas that are accessible to Not Applicable.
 Policy N 11.3 provides direction to County staff both residential and commercial areas, but also minimize noise impacts on surrounding residential and decision makers and is not applicable to the proposed and sensitive land uses.
 (AI 106, 109) Project.
 N 11.4: Install noise mitigation features where rail operations impact existing adjacent residential Not Applicable.
-The Project site is not located near any railroad or other noise-sensitive uses.
-(AI 108) line and the Project site is therefore not subject to substantial railroad-related noise.
+The Project site is located approximately 3.3 or other noise-sensitive uses.
+(AI 108) miles northeast of the nearest railroad line, and the Project site is therefore not subject to substantial railroad-related noise.
 N 11.5: Restrict the development of new sensitive land uses to beyond the 65 decibel CNEL Not Applicable.
-The Project site is not located near any railroad contour along railroad rights-of-way.
-(AI 106, 109) line and the Project site is therefore not subject to substantial railroad-related noise.
+The Project site is located approximately 3.3 contour along railroad rights-of-way.
+(AI 106, 109) miles northeast of the nearest railroad line, and the Project site is therefore not subject to substantial railroad-related noise.
 N 12.1: Utilize natural barriers such as hills, berms, boulders, and dense vegetation to assist in Consistent.
-The Project has been designed to include a minimum noise reduction.
-(AI 108) 75-foot-wide landscape buffer between the Light Industrial land uses within Planning Area 2 and the off-site residential neighborhoods to the west and south.
-Additionally, Open Space - Conservation Habitat land uses are proposed in Planning Areas 5 and 6 of proposed SP 333A1 on approximately 27.1 acres, which would serve as a buffer from areas to the east that are planned for Rural Residential land uses.
-Additionally, Mitigation Measure 4.13-3 identifies the use of berms for noise attenuation.
+The Project has been designed to utilize hills to noise reduction.
+(AI 108) buffer on-site uses from planned residential uses in the surrounding area.
+Additionally, Mitigation Measure 4.13-5 encourages the use of berms for noise attenuation.
 N 12.2L Utilize dense landscaping to effectively reduce noise.
 However, when there is a long Consistent.
-Proposed SP 333A1 includes landscaping design initial period where the immaturity of new landscaping makes this approach only marginally guidelines that require appropriate landscaping along the site effective, utilize a large number of highly dense species planted in a fairly mature state, at close perimeter. intervals, in conjunction with earthen berms, setbacks, or block walls.
-(AI 108)
+Proposed SP 239A1 includes landscaping design initial period where the immaturity of new landscaping makes this approach only marginally guidelines that require appropriate landscaping along the site effective, utilize a large number of highly dense species planted in a fairly mature state, at close perimeter. intervals, in conjunction with earthen berms, setbacks, or block walls.
+(AI 108) N 13.1: Minimize the impacts of construction noise on adjacent uses within acceptable practices.
+Consistent.
+As discussed in EIR Subsection 4.13, Noise, Project- (AI 105, 108) related construction noise would be reduced to less-than- significant levels with the incorporation of regulatory requirements and mitigation.
+N 13.2: Ensure that construction activities are regulated to establish hours of operation in order to Consistent.
+Project construction activities would be subject to prevent and/or mitigate the generation of excessive or adverse noise impacts on surrounding areas.
+County of Riverside Municipal Code, Section 9.52.020(I), which (AI 105, 108) prohibits construction activities that make loud noise from occurring between 6:00 p.m. and 6:00 a.m. during the months of June through September, and between 6:00 p.m. and 7:00 a.m. during the months of October through May, and on Sundays and Federal holidays.